datalad-handbook/book/docs/basics/101-120-sharelocal.rst

    $ datalad get books/progit.pdf

-Opening this file will work, because the content was retrieved from the original dataset.
-But how does DataLad know where to look for that original content?
+"Opening this file will work, because the content was retrieved from the original dataset.", you explain, proud that this worked just as you thought it would.
+Your room mate is excited by this magical command.
+You however begin to wonder: how does DataLad know where to look for that original content?

 This information comes from Git-annex.
 Before getting the next PDF,